This is the largest city unconnected to any other by road.

-The reserve protects over 600 different bird species, including the colorful tanagers, cotingas, trogans, and king vultures.
+The reserve protects over 600 different bird species.
+These include many favorites including the colorful tanagers, cotingas, trogans, and king vultures.
 You can also find the iconic birds of Amazonia, such as the toucans, different macaws and many other parrots.

 The Tahuayo Lodge

 The lodge is positioned in the Tamshiyacu Tahuayo Reserve and offers private guides and a custom itinerary as standard.
-Enjoy spotting many different animals and plants on guided walking tours, boat tours, and canoeing excursions through the Tahuayo Reserve.
+Enjoy spotting many different animals and plants.
+You will explore on guided walking tours, boat tours, and canoe excursions through the Tahuayo Reserve.

 Enjoy the facilities of the main lodge, such as the largest canopy zipline in Amazonia and better canoeing then visit the research center.
-The Tahuayo River Amazon Research Center includes a 1000 acre primate research grid where researchers are studying reserve wildlife.
+The ARC offers a 1,000 acre primate research grid.
+This is where researchers are studying reserve wildlife.
 The grid makes it easier to observe different monkeys and other animals showing natural behavior.

 The Pacaya Samiria National Reserve

-Because of its vast and flooded nature, the best way to experience the Pacaya Samiria National Reserve is on a cruise and there are a few different cruises from Iquitos to choose from.
+Because of its vast and flooded nature, the best way to experience the Pacaya Samiria National Reserve is on a cruise.
+And there are a few different cruises from Iquitos to choose from.

-From the different cruises, enjoy exploring the many different waterways of the Pacaya Samiria National Reserve.
+From the different cruises, explore the waterways of the Pacaya Samiria National Reserve.